AnthonyCxx/Notes-and-Writeups/C#/Object-oriented Programming/An Introduction to Classes.md

 # Classes and Object-Oriented Programming in C#
 Object-oriented programming is a [programming paradigm](https://cs.lmu.edu/~ray/notes/paradigms/) in which concepts (abstract or concrete) are represented as user-defined datatypes.
 These custom types, called classes, contain both the state and actions related to the concept being represented.
+For example, a class "Dog" would be designed to model a dog (perhaps in the context of a video game or a similar program).